ThisoeCode/notes/Embedded-C.md

 }
 ```

-- Doesn't matter how you place you functions in whatever order.
+- Doesn't matter how you place functions in whatever order.
 - You can pre-define a function just like pre-declaring a var.
 At compile, prototypes tell the compiler what types to expect when calling.
 ```c
 #include <stdio.h>